 |3 October||Tuesday||10.30 - 12.30 hrs.|

 |28 November||Tuesday||10.30 - 12.30 hrs.|

-If you are taking the course in the context of Wageningen University & Research Language Policy, your skills will be tested in the final class.
-If you pass this test, you will receive a Wageningen in’to Languages certificate.
-Should you not pass, you will be awarded a Certificate of Attendance (providing you have attended enough classes).
+If you are taking the course as part of the Wageningen University & Research Language Policy, your skills will be tested in the final class.
+If you pass the test, you will receive a Wageningen in’to Languages certificate.
+If you do not pass, you will be awarded a Certificate of Attendance, providing you have attended enough classes.

 - Employees € 495

 Prior to registration: placement test

 New course participants are obliged to take the free Oxford Online Placement Test (OOPT) to ensure that they are placed in the right course.
 Lecturing in English requires an OOPT score of at least 80.
 Please note: registration cannot be confirmed without a placement test result.
 Arrange an OOPT appointment through our online calendar.

 - If you are unable attend your appointment, please call us at +31 (0)317 48 25 52) or send an e-mail to firstname.lastname@example.org.